Project-OpenBytes/portex/docs/source/schema/template_type.rst

 .. note::

-   Check the :ref:`object unpack <object_unpack>` grammar for creating a template type with configurable internal types.
+   Check the :ref:`object unpack <object_unpack>` syntax for creating a template type with configurable internal types.

 **********************